Rhymenoceros/cloud_project/README.md

 ## Setting up

+###Installation
+This code requires python version 2.7 to run.
+Also make sure that the aws SDK boto3 is installed.
+If you have pip intstalled this can be done with the command:

+    `pip install boto3`

+You should also have an amazon s3 bucket prepared

 ### Configuring credentials

+To use amazons SDK you need to have an account with AWS and you must set up your creditials on the computer you plan on working on.
+The following info in configuring credentials section was taken from the sample machine learning code git readme.

 By default, the SDK will look for a credentials file at `~/.aws/credentials` or `C:\Users\USER_NAME\.aws\credentials` for Windows users.